Be in the Know

-We understand that once you have set your sights on becoming a qualified Pilates teacher, it can be quite daunting and overwhelming to process all the different courses and qualifications that are available.
+We understand that once you have set your sights on taking a Pilates instructor course, it can be quite daunting and overwhelming to process all the different routes and qualifications that are available.

-Understanding the number of different ways in which these courses can be completed, and the benefits of each, can also be quite a lot to take in.
-This is why we’ve decided to provide you with a summary of all of this in a single email so that you can consider the relative benefits and drawbacks of each in your own time.
+Understanding the number of different ways in which these courses can be completed and the benefits of each can also be quite a lot to take in.
+This is why we’ve decided to provide you with a summary of all of this in one place, so that you can consider the relative benefits and drawbacks of each in your own time.

-It wasn’t too long ago that if you wanted to become a Pilates teacher, you’d need to attend full-time course in person for around 6-8 weeks, making the prospect largely unattainable and inaccessible for most people, especially those already in work or with a family.
+It wasn’t too long ago that if you wanted to become a Pilates teacher, you’d need to attend full-time course in person for around 6-8 weeks.
+This made the prospect largely unattainable and inaccessible for most people, especially those already in work or with a family.

-Outside of a small range of boutique Pilates studios delivering their own brand of Pilates, there are very few full full-time directly delivered Pilates courses on the market.
-Here at HFE, we don’t deliver any Pilates qualifications that don’t have some degree of home-study.
+Outside of a small range of boutique Pilates studios delivering their own brand of Pilates, there are very few full full-time directly delivered Pilates courses still on the market.
+Here at HFE, we don’t deliver any Pilates qualifications without some degree of home-study.

 With advances in learning technology, it’s now possible to qualify as a professional Pilates teacher on a part-time basis, completing the knowledge elements of the programme through home-study and remote tutor support, then undertaking the practical elements of the training in-person at a dedicated training facility.